dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 ### Where to get Python?

 [Python.org](https://www.python.org/) is where you obtain Python.
 For the purposes of this course, you only need a basic installation.
-We recommend installing Python 3.6 or newer.
-We will be using Python3 in our solutions and notes.
+I recommend installing Python 3.6 or newer.
+Python 3.6 is used in the notes and solutions.

 ### Why was Python created?

-According to Guido:
+In the words of Python's creator:

 > My original motivation for creating Python was the perceived need
 > for a higher level language in the Amoeba [Operating Systems]